-- Remove the handlebar locking knobs from the handlebar mounting section of the cutter housing. - 2.
+- 1. Remove the locking knobs from the handlebar mounting section of the cutter housing. - 2.
 Set the lower section of the handlebar to the handlebar mounting section of the cutter housing enough so you can raise the handlebar into the normal position. - 3.
-Loosely install the washers and handlebar locking knobs. - 4.
+Loosely install the washers and locking knobs. - 4.
 Raise the handlebar in place. - 5.
-Tighten the handlebar locking knobs securely. - 6.
-Install the rope guide to the handlebar, and then tighten the flange bolt and lock nut securely. - 7.
+Tighten the locking knobs securely. - 6.
+Install the rope guide to the handlebar tighten the flange nut and lock nut securely. - 7.
 Remove the wire bands from the cables. - 8.
-Install the air cleaner hose to the air cleaner cover and throttle lever cover (PWDH Type).
+Install the air cleaner hose to the air cleaner cover and throttle lever cover (TWNH type).

-9. Secure the wires and air cleaner hose with the wire band as shown below (PWDH Type).
+9. Secure the wires and air cleaner hose with the wire band as shown below (TWNH type).

-Secure the wires with the wire band as shown below (PDDH Type).
+Secure the wires with the wire band as shown below (TDNH type).